ansible/ansible-builder/docs/definition.rst

       of referenced collections.
 These exclusions will not apply to the user supplied Python or system dependencies, nor will they apply to dependencies of dependencies (top-level only).
 Python dependency exclusions should be a list of package names appearing under the ``python`` key name.
 System dependency exclusions should be a list of system package names appearing under the ``system`` key name.
+If you want to exclude *all* Python and system dependencies from one or more collections, supply the list of collection names under the ``all_from_collections`` key.

       The exclusion string should be the simple name of the requirement you want excluded.
 For example, if you need to exclude the system requirement that appears as ``foo [!platform:gentoo]`` within